Ethan-Tam/actor-adaptability/README.md

 6. #### Team Assessment

    - *Harlan*
      - Harlan created the network diagram (which includes the click functionality and tooltip) and handled all the data-preprocessing for this project.
 Harlan also created the legend and the short description associated with our project.
+Finally, Harlan took the lead with Ian on the proposal and contributed to all the milestone writeups.
-   - Ethan
+   - *Ethan*
      - Ethan created the pie chart (which includes the click functionality and the bidirectional linkage) and also implemented the search bar for the project.
-Ethan also took the lead in regards to the project milestone writeups.
+Ethan also took the lead with regards to the 2nd and 3rd project milestone writeups.
-   - Ian
+   - *Ian*
      - Ian created both the line and bar chart for this project.
 He was also responsible for linking his charts up to the other views.
-Ian also did a bit of data-preprocessing for his views and contributed to all our writeups.
+Ian also did data-preprocessing for his views and contributed to all our writeups.
+Ian and Harlan took the lead on the project proposal.